Nuclear Weapons and Warfare

 - Arms control — Armed conflict — Weapons, nuclear — Weapons, biological — Conduct of hostilities

 Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Rüdiger Wolfrum.

-1 Nuclear weapons, along with biological ( Biological Weapons and Warfare ) and chemical weapons ( Chemical Weapons and Warfare ), are one of the three categories of weapons of mass destruction , as opposed to conventional weapons.
-Due to their devastating effects on the one hand and their strategic importance on the other (see paras 2 – 13 below ), treaties with a view to their reduction are both desirable and difficult to achieve (see paras 14 – 28 below ).
-Given that specific rules as to their actual use do not exist, the application of the law on the use of...
+1 Nuclear weapons, along with biological (Biological Weapons and Warfare) and chemical weapons (Chemical Weapons and Warfare), are one of the three categories of weapons of mass destruction, as opposed to conventional weapons.
+Due to their devastating effects on the one hand and their strategic importance on the other (see paras 2–13 below), treaties with a view to their reduction are both desirable and difficult to achieve (see paras 14–28 below).
+Given that specific rules as to their actual use do not exist, the application of the law on the use of force and on...